 It's all good: Any exercise cuts risk of death, study finds

 In this Tuesday, Nov.
 22, 2016 file photo, a runner is silhouetted against the sunrise on his early morning workout near Arlington National Cemetery in Arlington, Va., across the Potomac River from the nation's capital.
-Research released on Monday, Jan.
-9, 2017 suggests that people who pack their workouts into one or two days a week lower their risk of dying as much as those who exercise more often, as long as they get enough of it.
+Weekend warriors, take a victory lap.

 Add your comments below